abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 the same time continuing to follow them, understanding that they are an essential part of the monastic path?
-Contemplating in this way takes intelligence and ingenuity—plus circumspection, to ensure that our reflections bring positive results—results that enrich and enliven our practice.
+Contemplating in this way takes intelligence and ingenuity—plus circumspection, to ensure that our reflections bring positive results, esults that enrich and enliven our practice.

 # The Natural Result